 The Natomas Garden and Arts Club, Inc. (NGAC) is a nonprofit public benefit corporation formed by residents of Natomas.
 It was incorporated on July 1, 2018.
 The Club met on the last Tuesday of each month at the South Natomas Community Center until March 2020.
-Due to the COVID pandemic, the NGAC meetings have moved to Zoom and are currently held on the last Wednesday of each month.
+Due to the COVID pandemic, the NGAC meetings have moved to Zoom and are currently held on the fourth Wednesday of each month.

 The Mission of the Club is to nurture and promote the artistic and gardening talents of our community and to increase both the independence and inter-connectedness of the residents.
 It is the purpose of the NGAC to coordinate and support the efforts and resources of the Community to create gardens and artworks that will inspire, educate and nourish.

 Gardening goals of the Club include supporting public spaces for gardening.
 We participate in creating organized, planned community gardens, and promoting home gardening to foster a happier, healthier and more beautiful community.